+The carrying value of trade and other receivables classified as loans and receivables approximates fair value.
 The average credit period for trade receivables is 14 days The directors consider that the carrying value of trade receivables approximates to their fair value.

-12. Cash and cash equivalents
+16. Cash and cash equivalents